sonalsannigrahi/FaceFilter/README.md

-# Applying Computer Vision in OpenCV to build an emotional classifier with face filters
+# Applying Computer Vision in OpenCV to build an emotional classifier with face filters [Updating]

 ## This repository covers: